kaplana/cos126webv2/content/assignments/hello.md

    - [Windows](https://lift.cs.princeton.edu/java/windows/)
    - [Linux](https://lift.cs.princeton.edu/java/linux/)

--  Use the *project folder* called `hello` that you downloaded after you installed IntelliJ.
+-  Use the *project folder* named `hello` that you downloaded after you installed IntelliJ.
 All assignments require that you download a project `zip` file and expand this this into a project folder.
 It’s a good idea to save this folder somewhere safe, along with all the folders you create for future assignments in the class.

 - Read both Sections 1.1 and 1.2 of the textbook.
 If you don't understand something, post a question on Ed or attend office hours for assistance.
 Don't be bashful about asking for help.